rwblokzijl/stablecoin-survey/paper.md

 versa.

-The investor might pay interest to the speculator as a reward for providing the capital for overcollateralization and taking on the risk of the collateral dropping in value while the stablecoin is in circulation.
+The investor might pay interest to the speculator as a reward for providing the capital for over-collateralisation and taking on the risk of the collateral dropping in value while the stablecoin is in circulation.
 On the other hand, the speculator might pay the investor as a reward for providing extra capital for the speculator to leverage their bet on Ether.
 The direction of interest depends